 Here are some helpful hints for those who are considering the move to Chiang Mai.
 One of the most vibrant cities of South East Asia.

 Thai Culture – Things You Should Know

 The Thai’s love their Royal family.
 The Royal family is treated with the utmost respect.
 Be respectful of anything that shows the Kings image, such as money and postage stamps.
 When you are in a movie theatre you will be required to stand while a tribute to the King is shown.

 Wats (Temples) and Monks

 As with any Temple, Church or Mosque be respectful when entering and dress appropriately.
 Shoes must be taken off before entering Chiang Mai Temples (Wat).
 Monks are treated with the highest regard in Thailand and are forbidden to touch women.
-If a woman accidently touches a Monk, he must go through cleansing ritual.
+If a woman accidentally touches a Monk, he must go through cleansing ritual.
 Be careful not to bump into them on the street and avoid sitting next to them in a Songtauw (red bus).

 The Head & Feet